fffunction/sassaparilla/README.md

 ---

-## Getting SASS(y) with Compass
+## Getting Sass(y) with Compass

-Sassaparilla uses the power of [SASS](http://sass-lang.com) via SCSS and [Compass](http://compass-style.org) to create flexible stylesheets that we can re-use and add to over time.
+Sassaparilla uses the power of [Sass](http://sass-lang.com) via SCSS and [Compass](http://compass-style.org) to create flexible stylesheets that we can re-use and add to over time.

 Compass is a library of common elements, equations and helper styles that is kept up-to-date by a community of developers and is useful for rapid development and leaner code.

-Both SASS and Compass are Ruby Gems and will need to be installed via command line or terminal (if you're on a mac you're already rocking Ruby baby).
+Both Sass and Compass are Ruby Gems and will need to be installed via command line or terminal (if you're on a mac you're already rocking Ruby baby).

 You can compile using a GUI like Codekit or go hardcore and just use command line.
 Either way it's pretty easy to get up and running.